Terms of Reference

 The proposal and supporting documents must be submitted in English.

-Candidates will be invited to a video conference interview at the end of the evaluation process to assess the consultant's understanding of the ToR.
-The time frame for the deliverables will be discussed and agreed with the selected consultant after the review of the proposed methodology.
+Candidates will be invited to a video conference interview at the end of the evaluation process to assess the company’s understanding of the ToR.
+The time frame for the deliverables will be discussed and agreed with the selected company after the review of the proposed methodology.